 by letting

 Here, $\mu(S)$ is the volume of $S$, and $w(S, V \setminus S)$ is the cut size between $S$ and its complement $V \setminus S$.
-Since $d_i = \sum_{j \in V} w(i,j)$, we easily see that $\phi_G(S)$ takes a value from zero to one.
-Also, we can see from the definition that clusters with low conductance capture the notion of good clusters in $G$, wherein nodes within the same cluster have high weights and nodes within different clusters have low weights.
-Kannan et al.\ suggested in \cite{Kan04} that conductance is an effective way of quantifying the quality of clusters in $G$.
-Recently, it has been used in the context of community detection; see, for instance, \cite{Yan15}.
+We can see from the definition of $\phi(S)$ that clusters with low conductance capture the notion of good clusters in $G$, wherein nodes within the same cluster have high weights and nodes within different clusters have low weights.
+Kannan et al.\ \cite{Kan04} suggested that conductance is an effective way of quantifying the quality of clusters in $G$.